 1. Type 1 Diabetes

-An autoimmune reaction where the immune system destroys insulin-producing cells.
+An autoimmune condition where the immune system mistakenly attacks and destroys the insulin-producing cells in the pancreas.
 The body produces little to no insulin.
-Patients need insulin injections to survive.
+Type 1 usually appears in childhood but can develop in adults and requires life-long insulin therapy.

 2. Type 2 Diabetes